wronrohn/NextTicket/README.md

 7. Added Tota11y across the app
 8. Created App logo and other static assets except for movie and genre placeholder images for the app

+### Rohnit:
+Was asked to do WebSpeech api implementation and styling

+Did webspeech api, helped server sided api for watchlists and basic UI styling for forms

 # Works Cited & Consulted

 Hill, Patrick.
 "React Second Lecture/Firebase Auth" Computer Science 554.
 Stevens Institute of Technology, New Jersey.
 21 Feb.
 2019.
 Example Project.